SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 ---

 # How to start this tool #
+## Legacy UI
 1. Running it as a **docker container**, Please visit [Docker Repository](https://hub.docker.com/r/sasanlabs/owasp-vulnerableapp)
 2. Running it as an **executable**, downloading released jar from [Releases](https://github.com/SasanLabs/VulnerableApp/releases) and run the application by executing following command `java -jar  VulnerableApp-1.0.0.jar`
 3. Running it by **Building manually**, as VulnerableApp is a spring boot based application so for starting this application you need to import this project in IDE like eclipse or intellij.
 IDE should have buildship/gradle plugin.
 As this project is developed in eclipse so eclipse is recommended IDE for now.
-After importing the project, run the app and it should start a server and try to go to `http://<base-url>:9090/VulnerableApp` , for eg: `http://localhost:9090/VulnerableApp` url and a User Interface will guide you to next steps.
+After importing the project, run the app and it should start a server.

+Navigate to `http://<base-url>:9090/VulnerableApp` , for eg: `http://localhost:9090/VulnerableApp` url and a User Interface will guide you to next steps.

+## New UI
-4. Running it in newer **React based User Interface**, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
+Running it in newer **React based User Interface**, Visit [Owasp VulnerableApp-facade UI](https://github.com/SasanLabs/VulnerableApp-facade).
 VulnerableApp-Facade is integrated with Owasp VulnerableApp.
 In order to run it, visit [Simple Start](https://github.com/SasanLabs/VulnerableApp-facade#simple-start)

 # How can Vulnerability Scanning tools use VulnerableApp ? #
 VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerability definitions via the following endpoints